jhonlloydval/jhonlloydval_mobile_portfolio/README.md

 Built with ❤️ using Flutter.

-*Lloyd Interactive Portfolio — Showcasing work, one pixel at a time.*
+*Lloyd Interactive Portfolio — My whole journey in a single tap.*

 </div>